jaimelias/xy-scale/README.md

 ### Upcoming Feature: Optional Precision Handling with Big.js and BigNumber.js

 In the next release, we are introducing an optional **precision** feature to enhance decimal precision in financial and scientific datasets.
-This feature will allow users to integrate **Big.js** or **BigNumber.js** libraries seamlessly into their data processing workflow by adding a new `precision` property to the parameters of `parseTrainingDataset` and `parseProductionDataset`.
+This feature will allow users to integrate **Big.js** or **BigNumber.js** libraries seamlessly into their data processing workflow by adding a new `precision` property to the parameters of `parseTrainingXY` and `parseProductionX`.

 #### How Precision Handling Will Work